Qatar: Country and Foreign Investment

 - To promote and act in accordance with international best practice and eliminate bureaucracy to the maximum extent;

-- To ensure the financial stability of the QFC; and
+- To ensure the financial stability of the QFC

 - To participate in consultation with the QFC Regulatory Authority and the QFC Tribunal in the establishment and maintenance of the QFC legal and regulatory environment

-The QFC Authority also approves and issues licenses to those wishing to incorporate or establish in the QFC; authorization from the QFC Regulatory Authority is also required.
+The QFC Authority also approves and issues licences to those wishing to incorporate or establish in the QFC; authorization from the QFC Regulatory Authority is also required.

 In 2013 the Qatar Financial Centre Authority (QFC Authority) made amendments and introduced new rules in three important areas of the QFC legal environment in order to make it more attractive to foreign investors.
 The changes, which apply to the Insolvency Regulations, the Single Family Office (SFO) Regulations and Special Company Regulations, aim to simplify procedures and structures, give QFC firms more flexibility in their operations, improve legislative certainty and align QFC Regulations with best practice jurisdictions elsewhere in the world.